Asthag29/Fourier_Transformation/README.md

 python3 -m http.server 8080
 ```

-Don't use safari ,there you can't increase the number of circles more than 100(probably browser issue), use arc or chrome.
+Don't use safari ,you can't increase the number of circles more than 100(probably browser issue), use arc or chrome.